Click the button to download a PDF version of this report Download

 STRUCTURE GOVERNANCE AND MANAGEMENT

-St Martin’s Methodist Church was part of the Warrington Methodist Circuit that on the 1st September 2011 became part of the Sankey Valley Circuit.
+St Martins Methodist Church is one of 24 churches within the Sankey Valley Methodist Circuit that was created in 2011 from Warrington, Widnes, St Helens and Makerfield Circuits.
 It is governed by the Deed of Union 1932 and by the Methodist Church Standing Orders.

 The church is cared for by a presbyter (ordained minister) employed by Sankey Valley Methodist Circuit.

-The Annual General Church meeting which is open to all members of the Church raises issues for consideration by the Church Council.
+The Church Council is where decisions are made for the Charity (its trustees are listed above) and meets 2 times per year.
+In addition, there is an Annual General Church meeting, which is open to all members of the Church, raises issues for consideration by the Church Council.

 OBJECTIVES & VISION